• About

 The lawmaker, whose committee oversees digital institutions such as NITDA, NDPC, NCC, and NIMC, called for an urgent overhaul of JAMB’s digital infrastructure.
 He recommended that the Federal Government immediately initiate a multi-agency review of all digital public service delivery platforms, starting with examination bodies.

-He also disclosed that the House Committee on Digital, Information Communication Technology and Cybersecurity will soon summon JAMB, NITDA, and the Ministry of Education to give a complete account of the events leading to the UTME crisis.
+He also disclosed that the House Committee on Digital, Information, Communication Technology, and Cybersecurity will soon summon JAMB, NITDA, and the Ministry of Education to provide a complete account of the events leading to the UTME crisis.

 “We cannot claim to be in the digital age and still fail at basic digital processes.
 Nigeria must create a unified, government-owned digital ecosystem for national examinations.
 This ecosystem should be transparent, secure, and not outsourced to poorly vetted private interests,” Olajide stated.

-He further called for implementing Artificial Intelligence monitoring systems at examination centres, biometric validation at all stages, and blockchain-backed result verification mechanisms to restore trust in the system.
+He further called for the implementation of Artificial Intelligence monitoring systems at examination centres, biometric validation at all stages, and blockchain-backed result verification mechanisms to restore trust in the system.

 While commending JAMB for taking responsibility and rescheduling the exams of over 370,000 affected candidates, Olajide stressed that apologies must be matched with action.